suchow/suchow.io/_posts/2011-08-01-snapshots.md

 {% include separator.html %}

-At breakfast I discover Matbucha, a Morrocan dish made with cooked tomatoes and peppers, and it is delicious.
+At breakfast I discover matbucha, a Morrocan dish made with cooked tomatoes and peppers, and it is delicious.

 {% include separator.html %}

 On Tuesday night we go to a club in Tel Aviv, arriving early in the night when the place is still quiet.
 It's a beautiful space with a terrace and high ceilings that aren't yet filled with smoke.
 It's hard to foresee that the next hour will take the club from sparse to packed.
 Really packed.
-When 6&#8243; of space between neighboring faces tightens to 4&#8243;, each movement seems to draw a new apology, less out of regret than from an involuntary reaction to constantly being in someone else's way.
+When 6&#8243; of space between neighboring faces tightens to 4&#8243;, each movement seems to draw a new apology, less out of regret than from my involuntary reaction to constantly being in someone else's way.
 I visit the bathroom for a moment of relief from what is apparently my militant politeness.
-I guess Israelis are used to this constant proximity to strangers.
+I guess Israelis are used to constant proximity to strangers.
 A new friend buys me a beer that tastes like tomato sauce.
 (Why was the club packed on a Tuesday night?
 I'm told of two reasons: the club has a guest DJ on certain weeknights, Tuesday being one of them, and also there are other Birthright groups visiting.
 How many?
 Everyone?)

 {% include separator.html %}